GoogleCloudPlatform/cloud-hackathons/hacks/iac-with-tf/README.md

 ### Description

 Create a new Cloud Build push trigger using the `cloudbuild.yaml` in the provided sample project.
 Make sure that the variables for the build are configured properly.
+Note that you might need to edit this file to get a successful build.

+> **Warning**
+> For the sake of simplicity stick to the default Cloud Build Service Account to run the build, otherwise you'll have to do additional modifications to the build file to configure logging.

 ### Success Criteria